groonga/gcs.groonga.org/docs/tutorial/index.md

 If you omit the option, gcs-commands will work for localhost:7575.

-And, if you want to configure a Groonca CloudSearch service on a remote server, preliminarily you have to start the service on the server with `--privilege` option to allow acesses from other computers, like:
+And, if you want to configure a Groonga CloudSearch service on a remote server, preliminarily you have to start the service on the server with `--privilege` option to allow acesses from other computers, like: